-For General-Purpose Zone Operators/Subzone/Usage-Driven Sites: \$7,500
+For General-Purpose Zone Operators/Subzone/Usage-Driven Sites: \$5,000

-- Dates payable, etc. are specified in the Operations Agreement between the Zone Grantee and Zone Operator of the General-Purpose Zone and/or Special Purpose Subzone. - (2) Application Fee An administrative review fee of \$3,000 shall be assessed to the applications requesting production authority in the general-purpose zone or subzone status in Zone No. 24.
+Dates payable, etc. are specified in the Operations Agreement between the Zone Grantee and Zone Operator of the General-Purpose Zone and/or Special Purpose Subzone.

+- (2) Application Fee An administrative review fee of \$3,000 shall be assessed to the applications requesting production authority in the general-purpose zone, usage-driven or subzone sites in Zone No. 215.
 Before an application is submitted to the FTZ Board, the Grantee shall approve such request and require the applicant to prepare the necessary paperwork as required by the FTZ Board for such requests. - (3) Activation Fee-An initial activation fee of \$2,000 is charged by the Zone Grantee to each Zone Operator prior to commencing zone operations within the general-purpose zone.
 This fee shall be payable as reimbursement for administrative services provided by the Zone Grantee to assist the Zone Operator with the activation process with U.S. Customs and Border Protection.
-In the event an Operator activates a second site at a subsequent date a \$2,000 activation fee would be required as reimbursement for administrative services provided by the Zone Grantee to assist the Zone Operator with the activation process with U.S. Customs and Border Protection. - (4) Expansion and/or Boundary Modification Fee to the general-purpose zone or special-purpose subzone-An administrative review fee of \$3,000 shall be assessed to the applications requesting an expansion or boundary modification to Zone No. 24.
-Before an application is submitted to the FTZ Board, the Grantee shall approve such request and require the applicant to prepare the necessary paperwork as required by the FTZ Board for such requests.
+In the event an Operator activates a second site at a subsequent date a \$2,000 activation fee would be required as reimbursement for administrative services provided by the Zone Operator with the activation process with U.S. Customs and Border Protection. - (4) Expansion and/or Boundary Modification Fee to the general-purpose zone, usage-driven or magnet sites or special-purpose subzone-An administrative review fee of \$3,000 shall be assessed to the applications requesting an expansion or boundary modification to Zone No. 215.
+Before an application is submitted to the FTZ Board, the Grantee shall approve such request and require the applicant to prepare the necessary paperwork as required by the FTZ Board for such requests. - (5) All users of FTZ fuel will be charged fuel costs only for flights out of the country.
+There are no additional zone fees for these transactions.

-VLD/DOCU/84379(3911)
+VLD/DOCU/103133(2759)